Rihanna says Super Bowl Halftime Show setlist has changed 39 times

 Like previous Super Bowl performers, Rihanna described the challenge of delivering a full setlist of music in a 13-minute span.
 She also spoke on the importance of representation, and how she plans to pay homage to her Caribbean heritage.

-"Representing for immigrants, tepresenting for my country, Barbados, tepresenting for Black women everywhere," Rihanna said.
+"Representing for immigrants, representing for my country, Barbados, representing for Black women everywhere," Rihanna said.
 "That's really important, that's key for people to see the possibilities.
 And I'm honored to be here, and I'm honored to be doing this, this year."

 Kickoff for Super Bowl LVII between the Kansas City Chiefs and the Philadelphia Eagles is scheduled for 3:30 p.m. at State Farm Stadium, in Glendale, Arizona.